Adalab/modulo-2-evaluacion-final-MartaBelmonte/README.md

+## Prerequisites and installation
+It's enough to click the GitHub link, you do not have to install anything.

 ## JavaScript module final exercise: Disney characters finder.
 This exercise has been done as part of the final exam of the JavaScript module in Adalab.